hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/max-auto-associations-changes.md

 ## Architecture

-The implementation related to the new `maxAutoAssociations` behaviour will be gated behind a `tokens.airdrops.maxAutoAssociations.enabled` feature flag.
+The implementation related to the new `maxAutoAssociations` behaviour will be gated behind a `tokens.airdrops.unlimitedMaxAutoAssociations.enabled` feature flag.

 ### CryptoCreate